The ultimate Iceland packing list for all seasons

 Lightweight clothing

-In summer, you’ll want lightweight hiking trousers—some even opt for trousers that unzip at the knee for a shorts alternative.
+In summer, you’ll want lightweight hiking trousers — some even opt for trousers that unzip at the knee for a shorts alternative.

 Even if it’s warm, I’d also advise bringing a thin jacket to keep out the wind chill on those early morning starts.

-Rain jacket & clothing
+Rain jacket and clothing

 Rain pants and a waterproof jacket are must-haves for the hiking trails you’re likely to visit.
-The weather can turn quickly, and (even in the warmer months), rain showers are unpredictable—and it’s never nice to get wet.
+The weather can turn quickly, and (even in the warmer months), rain showers are unpredictable — and it’s never nice to get wet.

 Swimwear